mycoboco/wcwidth.js/README.md

     console.log(wcwidth('글'.charCodeAt(0));    // prints 2
     console.log(wcwidth('한글'));               // prints 4

-For the copyright issues, see the accompanying `LICENSE` file.
+`INSTALL.md` explains how to build and install the library.
+For the copyright issues, see the accompanying `LICENSE.md` file.

 If you have a question or suggestion, do not hesitate to contact me via email (woong.jun at gmail.com) or web (http://code.woong.org/).